 With your Keenetic router, you can provide remote access from the Internet to web applications on your home network, including the router's web interface and the Transmission built-in torrent client's GUI.
-This can be done through the KeenDNS service using 4th level domain names, even without a public IP address.
+This can be done through the KeenDNS service using 4th-level domain names, even without a public IP address.

-First, you need to select a free KeenDNS domain name in the settings and configure the service.
-Detailed setup is presented in the article 'KeenDNS service'.
+First, select a free KeenDNS domain name in the settings and configure the service.
+Detailed setup is presented in the KeenDNS service article.

-NOTE: Important!
-The digital certificate and HTTPS private key are stored directly on the Keenetic router.
-When accessing via a cloud server, using HTTPS, a secure tunnel is built up to the router, ensuring the security and confidentiality of data transmitted via the Internet.
+TIP: Note: The digital certificate and HTTPS private key are stored directly on the Keenetic router.
+When accessing via a cloud server using HTTPS, a secure tunnel is built up to the router, ensuring the security and confidentiality of data transmitted via the Internet.
 The session is established using end-to-end encryption.
 This means, among other things, that the information transmitted between the router and the browser via HTTPS is not available to KeenDNS cloud servers, which provide data transfer at the transport layer.
 With cloud access via HTTP, a secure channel is established between the router and the KeenDNS server using a KeenDNS digital certificate, guaranteeing security and data protection against interception.

+Here is an example of remote access to the web interface of a QNAP NAS (running on port 80) connected to the home network.
 You can configure remote access to any web-enabled device in your home network (a webcam, network drive, router, server, etc.).

-1. To start with, it is necessary to register the devices in the router to be remotely accessible.
-More information can be found in the article 'Connected devices registration'.
+1. To start with, it is necessary to register the devices in the router to be accessible remotely.
+More information can be found in the Connected devices registration article.

 3. The 'Access settings' page appears.

 In the 'Host' field, select the device registered in your home network on which the web application is running.
 You can choose the router to access the built-in services (e.g. Transmission GUI) or any other device registered in your home network.

 Create a domain name for this application in the 'Domain name' field.
 The name should be in the Latin alphabet.